 None - Select to remove the overlay.

-Once you add an output format (HTML5, Flash, Animation), you will see the chosen output’s resolution listed in the Frame Overlays.
+✭ Once you add an output format (HTML5, Animation), you will see the chosen output’s dimensions listed in the Frame Overlays.

 Play/Pause - Spacebar

 Repeat - This does not have a keyboard shortcut.
-However, you can choose to repeat the playback of the current clip, current clips or turn Repeat off.
+However, you can choose to repeat the playback of the current clip, all clips or turn Repeat off.

 Clips and Keyframes

-This section is where you add your clips (panoramas) and keyframes.
+This section is where you add your clips and keyframes.

-You add a panorama to create a clip.
+You add a panorama or video to create a clip.
 You can have multiple clips.
-They can use the same panorama or multiple panoramas.

 If you have multiple clips, the Animation output will create a movie (or frame sequence) file in the order of the Clips List (top down).